MDZHX/goal-bruins/README.md

 To close the app, you can enter CTRL + C in both terminals or simply close the two terminals.

-## Known Problems
+## Known Issues

-* Due to performance issues, the app might exhibit unexpected behavior upon frequent user interactions in a short period of time.
+* Due to performance issues, the app might exhibit unexpected behavior upon very frequent user interactions in a short period of time.
-* Creating goals only works when the filter is set to "All".
+* The "Add Goals" button only works when the filter is set to "All".
-* The filtering results by creation time might be inaccurate in certain situations, as there are currently problems coordinating local time with server time.
+* The filtering results for creation time might be inaccurate in certain situations, as there may be problems when coordinating local time with server time.